 Bus Rapid Transit

-Creating a Bus Rapid Transit system that gives priority to buses on roads at intersections and dedicated bus lanes.
-This system will enable buses to get commuters to their destinations quicker by bypassing rush-hour traffic.
+Creating a Bus Rapid Transit, or BRT, system that gives priority to buses on roads at intersections and at dedicated bus lanes.
+BRT would enable buses to get commuters to their destinations quicker by bypassing rush-hour traffic, for instance.

 Beefing up features already being used such as the Bus on Shoulder System in which certain buses are allowed to travel on the shoulders of designated interstates and highways to keep them on schedule.